 Once I decided to try my hand at tuna fishing while in Cape Town, the organization of the trip was pretty straight forward.
-I chose Heliox Fishing Charter – Cape Town and contacted them via Fishingbooker.
+I began by Googling tuna fishing charters Cape Town and after some research, I chose Heliox Fishing Charter – Cape Town and contacted them via Fishingbooker.
 To get there, I hired a car, it is a 50 minutes drive from the centre of Cape Town.
 Heliox Fishing Charter – Cape Town proved to be a professional company, they even took some footage of me fighting my first tuna.
 The staff was amazing and I was lucky enough to have a skipper called Warwick, who had been fishing the waters off Cape Town for many years.
 This activity also includes a scenic drive on the boat, more on that below.

 The first hour is a ride along the Cape Peninsula where you can catch amazing views of all the wonders of nature that Cape Town has to offer.
 We motored past known places such as Boulder’s Beach and Cape of Good Hope and many others that are not so famous but have just as vivid views to offer, almost like oil paintings.
 The morning also offered up a sunrise that is hard to forget.